-Some mid-core games cross over into the core category, where there are fewer users who play less frequently, but conversion costs are higher.
-In core games, social networking is a part of the game, as well as the monetization strategy.
-Monetization of core games is reliant on the commitment of the players, and is largely whale-driven.
+Some mid-core games cross over into the hardcore category, where there are fewer users who play less frequently, but conversion costs are higher.
+In hardcore games, social networking is a part of the game, as well as the monetization strategy.
+Monetization of hardcore games is reliant on the commitment of the players, and is largely whale-driven.

 In part two, I introduce the new genre of “hyper-casual” games, which are lightweight and instantly playable.
 They’re often addictive, because gameplay is just a tap away, and sessions are short, so players can stop playing at any time.
 UI for these games tends to be minimalistic — they’re sort of a revival of simple arcade games from the 70s and 80s.

 Where hyper-casual games also differ from their predecessors is in their monetization strategies.
 Hyper-casual games generally offer few IAPs (which usually account for more than 70% of revenue for other genres), and they monetize through video ads.
 This yields relatively low revenue per active user, but the appeal and “stickiness” of the games makes up for it.

 In part three, I expand on the monetization strategies of hyper-casual games.
 Because the majority of monetization in hyper-casual games is through ads, quality is important.
 It’s crucial to maintain a good user experience while maximizing player touchpoints with ads, and this requires optimizing the frequency and format of ads.
 Often, the best option is a skippable video after one or several of the most prominent game loops.